Anti-Bot

 Is math fingerprinting high-entropy on its own?

-No — it mostly identifies the engine + OS family, not the individual device.
-Its value is consistency and as a lie-detector cross-check, not standalone uniqueness.
+No — on its own it mostly identifies the engine + OS family, not a specific device (low entropy: it narrows down what kind of machine you are, not which one).
+Its real value is consistency and serving as a lie-detector cross-check, not standalone uniqueness.

 Can I randomise the math results?

-Patching Math functions in JS is detectable (the patched function fails the native-code toString check) and randomising breaks the stable-per-machine expectation.
+Patching the Math functions in JavaScript is detectable - the patched function fails the native-code toString check that reveals it is no longer the browser's built-in version - and randomising breaks the stable-per-machine behavior detectors expect.
 It does more harm than good.

 Does WebAssembly have the same issue?

-WASM math is more strictly specified, but WASM SIMD timing and rounding still leak engine details, which is why anti-bots increasingly pair Math probes with WASM ones.
+WebAssembly (WASM - a low-level binary format browsers run for speed) specifies math more strictly, but its SIMD timing and rounding still leak engine details, which is why anti-bots increasingly pair Math probes with WASM ones.